calledit/metric_depth_video_toolbox/HOWTO.md

 ### Final step compress and add back audio
 Here we use ffmpeg to extract the original audio and add it back in the video as well as compressing the large uncompressed video file in to a video format/size that a modern VR headset or other stereo capable device can handle.
 ```
-#Extract audio as a wave file (if you have audio this example video actually does not)
+#Extract audio as a wave file (if you have audio.
+The example video actually does not have any audio)
 ffmpeg -i ~/in_office_720p.mp4 ~/in_office_720p.wav